LetMeGoogleIt4You/ARCH/readme.md

 # ARCH
 ARCH is a tool for documentation of Cisco devices(mainly IOS-XE routers).

-ARCH was a tool written for SecureCRT because that was the only way to use python for network automation.
+ARCH is a tool written for SecureCRT because it was the only way to use python for network automation at this point.
+Usually, you would use Ansible with TextFSM, Nornir, or Genie.

 The tool has three standalone parts.

 ## Part 1: Geahter informatsion
 [Using SecureCRT:](https://github.com/LetMeGoogleIt4You/ARCH/blob/master/Part1/SecureCRT.md)

 [Using Netmiko(Alternativ):](https://github.com/LetMeGoogleIt4You/ARCH/blob/master/Part1/Netmiko.md)

 ## Part 2: Pharse informasion and create a csv file